Women’s Reproductive Cancers Are Among The Most Deadly And Most Neglected. How Do We Fix This?

 The American Cancer Society estimates that nearly 20,000 women will be diagnosed with ovarian cancer in 2022, and 12,000...

-Women’s reproductive cancers (such as ovarian cancer, endometrial cancer, uterine cancer, and cervical cancer) are massively underfunded given their deadly toll on society, and as a result remain very challenging to treat.
+Research on women’s reproductive cancers (such as ovarian cancer, endometrial cancer, uterine cancer, and cervical cancer) is massively underfunded given their deadly toll on society, and as a result they remain very challenging to treat.
 Over 100,000 women in the United States are diagnosed with reproductive cancers each year, and over 32,000 women die annually from these cancers.
 The NYSCF Women’s Reproductive Cancers Initiative aims to shift paradigms in the way these cancers are studied and treated, in collaboration with leading cancer experts across the globe.

-Our work begins with ovarian cancer, one of the deadliest types among women.
-Five years after diagnosis, ovarian cancer survival rates are just 47% – a number that has not changed in the past 25 years.
-This is partly due to the high frequency of patient relapses (over 75%) with cancers exhibiting drug resistance, making these cancers extremely difficult to treat effectively.
-Ovarian cancer is usually diagnosed at very late stages because of the vague symptoms and lack of effective screening strategies.
+Our work begins with ovarian cancer, one of the deadliest types among women as the 5th leading cause of cancer-related deaths.
+Five years after diagnosis, ovarian cancer survival rates across all subtypes and stages are just 47% – a number that has not changed in the past 25 years.
+For patients diagnosed with advanced ovarian cancer (more than 60%), 7 out of 10 will die within 5 years.
+This is partly due to the high frequency of patient relapses with tumors exhibiting resistance to therapies, making ovarian cancer extremely difficult to treat effectively.
+An ovarian cancer diagnosis is usually given at very late stages because of the vague symptoms and lack of effective ovarian cancer screening strategies.

-Tumor-derived organoids provide an infinite lifespan during which we can study tumor cell behavior, test drugs, and identify optimal treatment courses for each patient.
-They also help identify markers for early detection and examine how individual genetic risk factors influence each patient’s experience of ovarian cancer.
-At NYSCF, in collaboration with leading clinicians and researchers, we are building a large living biobank of ovarian cancer organoid models as a resource to advance the field.
+Tumor-derived organoids can continuously grow in the laboratory.
+This means we can study tumor cell behavior, test drugs, and identify tumor sensitivities to treatments, ultimately helping doctors choose the optimal therapy for each patient.
+At NYSCF, in collaboration with leading clinicians and researchers, we are building a large living biobank of ovarian cancer organoid models as a resource to advance the field and accelerate the development of more efficient treatments for patients.

 In addition to the major unmet medical need for more advanced and innovative research solutions for these cancers, increased awareness of these issues is crucial for improving diagnosis, survival rates, and treatment effectiveness.
 NYSCF regularly holds scientific and patient-focused events that educate the public about these issues and present the latest advancements in women’s cancer research.